The University of Melbourne offers a variety of wellbeing and support services for staff and students.

 Security escort service

-If you ever feel unsafe getting around the Parkville or Southbank campus, security officers are available to escort you to your car, public transport, taxi pick-up points, colleges or other locations on or in the near vicinity of the campus.
+If you ever feel unsafe getting around the Parkville or Southbank campus, trained security officers are available to escort you to locations on or near the campus.
 This free service is available to all students and staff from anywhere on campus.
-If you intend to work late at night and know you will require assistance, try to book in advance to avoid delays.
-If your escort is delayed for any reason, the Security Office will contact you.
+You can book an escort at any time, or book in advance to avoid delays.

 Emergency Blue Telephones